apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 ### 1 HugeGraph-Server Overview

-HugeGraph-Server is the core part of the HugeGraph Project, contains submodules such as Core、Backend、API。
+HugeGraph-Server is the core part of the HugeGraph Project, contains submodules such as Core、Backend、API.

-The Core Module is an implementation of the Tinkerpop interface; Backend Module for managing data storage, Currently supported backends include：Memory、Cassandra、ScyllaDB、RocksDB; The API Module provides HTTP Server, which converts Client's HTTP request into a call to Core Moudle。
+The Core Module is an implementation of the Tinkerpop interface; The Backend module is used to save the graph data to the data store, currently supported backends include：Memory、Cassandra、ScyllaDB、RocksDB; The API Module provides HTTP Server, which converts Client's HTTP request into a call to Core Moudle.

-> There will be a large number of `HugeGraph-Server` and `HugeGraphServer` in the document, and other modules are similar。There is no big difference in the meaning of these two ways of writing, which can be distinguished as follows: `HugeGraph-Server` represents the code of server-related components, `HugeGraphServer` represents the service process。
+> There will be two spellings HugeGraph-Server and HugeGraphServer in the document, and other modules are similar.
+There is no big difference in the meaning of these two ways of writing, which can be distinguished as follows: `HugeGraph-Server` represents the code of server-related components, `HugeGraphServer` represents the service process.

 ### 2 Dependency

 #### 2.1 Install JDK-1.8

-HugeGraph-Server developed based on jdk-1.8，project's code uses many classes and methods in jdk-1.8, please install and configure by yourself。
+HugeGraph-Server developed based on jdk-1.8，project's code uses many classes and methods in jdk-1.8, please install and configure by yourself.

 **Be sure to execute the `java -version` command to check the jdk version before reading**